ansible-collections/community.internal_test_tools/README.md

 See [LICENSES/GPL-3.0-or-later.txt](https://github.com/ansible-collections/community.internal_test_tools/blob/main/COPYING) for the full text.

-All files except changelog fragments (that will not be part of a release) have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s), or an equivalent entry in an accompanying ``.license`` file.
-This conforms to the `REUSE specification <https://reuse.software/spec/>`_.
+All files have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s) or an equivalent entry in an accompanying `.license` file.
+Only changelog fragments (which will not be part of a release) are covered by a blanket statement in `.reuse/dep5`.
+This conforms to the [REUSE specification](https://reuse.software/spec/).